turri21/Senhor/README.md

 # News
 17/8/2024

-New Cores: The first Jotego core added: Outrun
+New Cores: The first Jotego core added!
+Outrun

 ____